 CIR-Dedicated Bandwidth & QoS Priority For VoIP

-All service plans we offer include Committed Information Rates (CIRs) that ensure sufficient bandwidth availability to make a VoIP call.
+All service plans we offer include guaranteed speeds that ensure sufficient bandwidth availability to make a VoIP call.
 We optimize our networks and configure modem equipment so voice traffic is identified and dynamically assigned highest priority.

 Packet Retention (TCP vs UDP)

 Data transfers like Web surfing, email, and file sharing are TCP, which employs acknowledgement packs.
 If there is a data loss, the lost packets can be automatically resent.
 VoIP traffic is UDP rather than TCP.
 UDP does not use acknowledgements so lost packets cannot be retransmitted automatically.
 In order to ensure quality calls, we have to use other techniques.

 Packets on Skycasters networks are transmitted with extremely low Bit Error Rates (10-9), which minimizes packet loss.
 What that means to you is clear voice reception and a great satellite Internet VoIP experience.

 Contact us here or by phone at 330-785-2100 and you’ll be on your way to satellite VoIP solution that actually works as it’s supposed to!

 DO YOU NEED RELIABLE, HIGH-QUALITY INTERNET SERVICE FOR BUSINESS CONTINUITY?